 On September 1, 2021, we upgraded this portion of the Monthly Performance Assessment to better account for confounding factors that may impact your recovery.
 Learn more here: Monthly Performance Assessment Now Features Enhanced Recovery Analysis

 At WHOOP, our mission is to help you unlock your best performance with 24/7 personalized data.
 Back in February we announced the release of the Monthly Performance Assessments.
 These assessments are delivered on the 3rd of each month and display insightful charts from the previous month’s data.
-You can access your MPA by visiting the left-hand menu in your WHOOP app.
+You can access your MPA through the coaching tab in the app menu.

 With the recent addition of the WHOOP Journal, you now have the opportunity to see how each of your behaviors positively or negatively correlate with your key sleep and recovery metrics.
 The more you fill out your journal, the more meaningful your insights become.
 Over time, you can identify what aids your recovery, what detracts from sleep, and more.

 WHOOP friend and Nike Master Trainer Betina Gozo shares her Monthly Performance Assessment with us as an example, and we provide helpful tips on how to interpret your data below!

 Note: To see behavioral insights, you must have at least 3 yes responses and 3 no responses logged in each behavior tracked in your journal for WHOOP to gather meaningful data about that behavior.